KwatMDPhD/how_to_environment/svelte.md

-Make the most minimal app (template skeleton and say no to everything else)
+Make the most minimal app (select `Skeleton project` and no to everything else)

 ## Make one